 Finding the concepts

-If you have written your concepts in a list, it should look something like the following:
+If you have written down a list of concepts, it could look something like this:

 - Oil platforms